 - Use a GIF that is widely known that your audience members will recognize.
-Try to stick to GIFs that are either commonly shared on social media or are created from actors, actresses, musicians, or other celebrities.
+Stick to GIFs that people commonly share on social media or create from actors, actresses, musicians, or other celebrities.

 - If you asked most people what their guilty pleasure is, it might be binge-watching their latest show on Netflix.
 Fitting this pop culture theme, Slightly Shirtee asks quiz takers what their favorite show to binge is in order to provide the most accurate sassy slogan result.

 - Lastly, the brand asks which hashtag each quiz taker relates to the most.
 Since hashtags are frequently used on social media, it’s fun to include it into this question.
-The hashtag answer choice that is chosen will then be paired up with a tee that has the same sassy slogan on it as an ending quiz result.
+After choosing the hashtag answer choice, we will pair it up with a tee that has the same sassy slogan on it as an ending quiz result.

 Slightly Shirtee doesn’t take themselves too seriously when creating their pop culture quiz, helping them sell more tees and create loyal brand advocates who love wearing their sassy slogans.